Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Low to medium

-Fermentation Characteristics: Fruity-estery aromas are medium to high.
-Fruity-estery flavors can be light to medium.
-Diacetyl should not be perceived.
-Bière de Garde may have Brettanomyces yeast-derived flavors that are slightly acidic, fruity, horsey, goaty and/or leather-like.
+Fermentation Characteristics: Fruity ester aromas are medium to high.
+Whereas fruity ester flavors are low to medium.
+Diacetyl should not be present.
+Bière de Garde may have low levels of Brettanomyces yeast-derived flavors including any of slightly acidic, fruity, horsey, goaty, or leather-like attributes.
+Beer displaying more pronounced levels of Brettanomyces derived attributes is categorized as Brett Beer.
 Alcohol may be evident in higher strength beers.

 Body: Low to medium

-Additional notes: Earthy and/or cellar-like aromas are acceptable.
+Additional notes: Earthy or cellar-like aromas are acceptable.

 Alcohol by Volume: 4.40% – 8.00%